UPDATED FEB 13, 2020

 In 2016, this popular NYC restaurant made West Coasters extremely happy when they opened a new location on Abbot Kinney.
 The Butcher’s Daughter in Venice is a 100% vegetarian restaurant with many vegan and gluten-free options, as well as a coffee/juice bar and a gift shop.
 It also happens to be one of the most Instagram-worthy places in town.
 Don’t believe us?
 Check it out for yourself.

-It’s no surprise that Café Gratitude has four LA locations and one in Newport Beach.
-The positive energy, attentive service, and delicious plant-based cuisine make it a place that people love to visit.
+It’s no surprise that Café Gratitude has four locations throughout the LA area; the positive energy, attentive service, and delicious plant-based cuisine make it a place that people love to visit.
 Most menu items are also listed with an adjective, such as “humble,” “glorious,” or “brilliant.”
 Want the Indian Curry Bowl?
 Use the associated adjective and make it an affirmation.
 Yes, tell the server, “I am humble.”
 They will know what you mean, and you’ll feel good saying it out loud.

 You’ll definitely be thanking us after checking out this West Hollywood eatery.
 Gracias Madre serves plant-based Mexican food that, believe it or not, tastes even better than it looks.
 But it’s not just the food — the décor is stunning, the staff is friendly, and the margaritas are to die for.
 Fitt Tip: there is a $7 happy hour Monday through Friday from 3–6pm.
 Go ahead — treat yourself to a taco after work.
 You deserve it.